Data & Configuration

 CRUD Operations

-Built-in endpoints for create, update, and delete operations.
+Built-in endpoints for create, update, and delete operations on your data collections.

 Create